 - Use refractory and heat-retaining materials that increase fuel efficiency and reduce thermal shock to the ware.

-As sustainability becomes more pressing, some potters are also exploring alternative fuels, such as recycled wood, rice husks, and charcoal briquettes—reimagining kiln firing for the next generation.
+As sustainability becomes increasingly more pressing some potters are also exploring alternative fuels such as recycled wood, rice husks, and charcoal briquettes, reimagining kiln firing for the next generation in a sustainable way.

 Japanese Kilns and Aesthetic Philosophy